louisvillemetro-innovation/Dockless-Open-Data/README.md

 ## Interactive Map

 Take a look at this 100,000 point data sample and 4 different layers on an [interactive map](https://cdolabs.carto.com/u/cdolabs-admin/viz/fd80e015-4319-4937-b350-545e4095f40c).

-Note this only includes the location samples needed to make the visuals in this document, not the final open data.
+Note this only includes the location samples needed to make the example visuals in this document, not the final open data.
+The raw data layer is not downloadable (only visible on the map) and only includes start location, not the end location, or any time/date information, or any trip information (trip line, end point, distance, duration).

 # Data Processing